UQEKV/EMATM0054_20_21/README.md

 The offical rubric for this unit of study can be found at <a href="https://www.bris.ac.uk/unit-programme-catalogue/UnitDetails.jsa?unitCode=EMATM0054">Unit Catalogue: EMATM0054</a>.

-The aim of this unit is to give you a "complete" experience of running a robotics experiment.
+The aim of this unit is to give you a "complete" experience of running a scientific robotics experiment.
 By the end of this unit, you will have written up a conference paper styled report, in which you present a study and results based on a robotic system.
-This unit should:
+To get to that point, this unit builds up your skill to program and understand a small mobile robot called Romi.
+The lectures and labsheets will help to familiarise you with the interesting challenges of robotic systems.
+This unit will:
 - serve as an introduction to robotics.
 - equip you with programming skills to develop microcontroller systems.
 - develop your analytical skills.
 - develop your communication skills.
+- prepare you to present your own proposal, scientific argument, and credible results.

 <br><br>